 Code Executive's Proposed Change Executive's Intent/Rationale Policy Staff Comments 57.
 Allowed for new agricultural drainage in compliance with an approved farm management plan in accordance with K.C.C.
 21A.24.051 and all best management practices associated with the activities specified in the farm management plan are installed and maintained.
 58. If the agricultural drainage is used by salmonids, maintenance shall ((be in compliance)) comply with an approved farm management plan in accordance with K.C.C.
 21A.24.051.
-59. Allowed within existing landscaped areas or other previously disturbed areas.
-60. Allowed for residential utility service distribution lines to residential dwellings, including, but not limited to, well water conveyance, septic system conveyance, water service, sewer service, natural gas, electrical, cable, and telephone, if: a. there is no alternative location with less adverse impact on the critical area or the critical area buffer; b. the residential utility service distribution lines meet ((all-of)) the following, to the maximum extent practical: (1) are not located over habitat used for salmonid rearing or spawning or by a species listed as endangered or threatened by the state or federal government unless the department determines that there is no other feasible crossing site; (2) not located over a type S aquatic area; (3) paralleling the channel or following a down-valley route near the channel is avoided; (4) the width of clearing is minimized; (6) an additional, contiguous, and undisturbed critical area buffer, equal in area to the disturbed critical area buffer area is provided to protect the critical area; (7) access for maintenance is at limited access points into the critical area buffer.
-(8) the construction occurs during approved periods for instream work; (9) bored, drilled, or other trenchless crossings are ((ifi)) encouraged, and shall be laterally constructed at least four feet below the maximum depth of scour for the base flood; and (10) open trenching across Type O or Type N aquatic areas is only used during low flow periods or only within herbaceous species without a farm management plan or grading permit.
+59. Allowed offer residential utility service distribution lines to residential dwellings, including, but not limited to, well water conveyance, specific system conveyance, service, part agas, electrical, cable, and telephone, if: a. there is no alternative location with less adverse impact on the critical area or the critical area buffer; b. the residential utility service distribution lines meet ((all-of)) the following, to the maximum extent practical: (1) are not located over habitat used for salmonid rearing or spawning or by a species listed as endangered or threatened by the state of federal government unless the department determines that there is no other feasible crossing site; (2) not located over a type S aquatic area; (3) paralleling the channel or following a down-valley route near the channel is avoided; (4) the width of clearing is minimized; (5) the removal of trees greater than twelve inches diameter at breast height is minimized; (6) an additional, contiguous, and undisturbed critical area buffer, equal in area to the disturbed critical area buffer area is provided to protect the critical area; (7) access for maintenance is at limited access points into the critical area buffer.
+(8) the construction occurs during approved periods for instream work; (9) bored, drilled, or other trenchless crossings are ((be)) encouraged, and shall be laterally constructed at least four feet below the maximum depth of secur for the base flood; and (10) open trenching across Type O or Type N aquatic areas is only used during low flow periods or only within aquatic a Change Intent/Rationale herbaceous species without a farm management plan or grading permit.
 This change would connect protection to specific critical areas, consistent with the County's BAS, and limit new expansion into these critical areas.
-However, Counci may note that these changes still would allow some livestock activities in critical areas that do not meet the native vegetation criteria, which represents a high-risk approach.
-This is a policy choice 61.
-Allowed if sponsored or cosponsored by the countywide flood control zone district, or the department of natural resources and parks and the department of local services, permitting division, determines that the project and its location: a. is the best flood risk reduction alternative practicable; b. is part of a comprehensive, long-term flood management strategy; c. is consistent with the King County Flood Management Plan policies; d. will have the least adverse impact on the ecological functions of the critical area or ((its)) associated buffer, including habitat for fish and wildlife that are identified for protection in the King County Comprehensive Plan; and e. has been subject to public notice in accordance with K.C.C.
-20.44.060.
-62.a.
-Not allowed in wildlife habitat conservation areas; b.
-Only allowed if: (1) the project is sponsored or cosponsored by a public agency whose primary function deals with natural resources management; (2) the project is located on public land or on land that is owned by a nonprofit agency whose primary function deals with natural resources management; (3) there is not a feasible alternative location available on the site with less impact to the critical area or ((its)) associated buffer; (4) the aquatic area or wetland is not for salmonid rearing or spawning; (5) the project minimizes the footprint of structures and the number of access points to any critical areas; and (6) the project meets the following design criteria: (a) to the maximum extent practical size of platform shall not exceed one hundred square feet; (b) all construction materials for any structures, including the platform, pilings, exterior and interior walls, and roof, are constructed of nontoxic material, such as nontreated wood, vinyl-coated wood, nongalvanized steel, plastic, plastic wood, fiberglass, or cured concrete that the department determines will not have an adverse impact on water quality; (c) the exterior of any structures are sufficiently camouflaged using netting or equivalent to avoid any visual deterrent for wildlife species to the maximum extent practical.
-The camouflage shall be maintained to retain concealment effectiveness;
+However, Council may note that these changes still would allow some livestock activities in critical areas that do not meet the native vegetation criteria, which represents a high-risk approach.
+This is a policy choice.